graphopedia-xyz/graphopedia/cartogram/index.md

 Information designers have noticed that representing true geography is not always the most important feature of a map.
 For example, on the map of the United States it is difficult to even see densely-populated states like New York, while large states like Wyoming have few people living there.
 Showing data that has little to do with the actual land area is often best done with a cartogram.

-The main caveat is that your readers have to already know how that are looks so that even when distorted , is is still recognizable.
+The main caveat with cartograms is that the readers have to be familiar with the map of an area so that even when distorted it is still recognizable.
 For this, provide at least those points along country or state outlines that are proven to be the visual cues for shape identification.[^rittschof]

 ## Variations
 1. The Density-Equalizing Cartogram - map features bulge to show a specific variable.